jaccomoc/jactl/docs/pages/language-guide.md

 ```
 Since expressions on their own are valid statements, it is not clear whether the last two lines should be interpreted
 as `x[0]` or `x` and another statement `[0]` which is a list containing `0`.
-In this case, Jacsal will compile the code as two separate statements.
+In this case, Jactl will compile the code as two separate statements.

 If such a situation occurs within parentheses or where it is clear that the current statement has not finished,
-Jacsal will treat the newline as whitespace.
+Jactl will treat the newline as whitespace.
 For example:
 ```groovy
 def x = [1,2,3]
 if (